-For some individuals, getting a nose job is purely for cosmetic reasons.
+There are many reasons to get a nose job. some individuals, getting a nose job is purely for cosmetic reasons.
 For others, however, they're not necessarily trying to improve their looks, but rather desiring to correct a medical condition or injury.
 Most rhinoplasty procedures for both medical and cosmetic are similar.

 The difference between a cosmetic and medical nose job in Houston is whether or not you have full functionality of your nose without the procedure.
 If you do, then it's a cosmetic rhinoplasty.
 If you don't, it's medical and considered necessary.

-Insurance companies typically reimburse the cost of a rhinoplasty procedure if it’s done to improve or correct breathing or a major deformity or is a result of an injury.
-On the flip side, your insurance carrier may not cover the costs of a rhinoplasty if it is entirely a cosmetic surgery procedure.
+Insurance companies typically reimburse the cost of a medically necessary rhinoplasty procedure if it’s done to improve or correct breathing or a major deformity or is a result of an injury.
+On the flip side, your insurance carrier may not cover the costs of a rhinoplasty procedure if it is entirely a cosmetic surgery procedure.
 You should discuss the cost of the rhinoplasty with their insurance carrier and surgeon.

-Cosmetic Reasons for a Nose Job
+Common Medical Reasons for a Nose Job

 Cosmetic rhinoplasty can help change the size, shape and overall appearance of your nose.
 Sometimes, the surgeon might suggest they insert a chin implant at the same time to help balance out your facial features better.
 Often, when people have a rhinoplasty, they ask their surgeons to: